 Appealing boutiques, a wellness center, art galleries, and a 200-year-old, superbly renovated inn are just a few of the places to explore along the main street.

 Here you can hop aboard a Lake Champlain Transportation Company ferry for an “on the water experience,” grab a bite to eat overlooking the lake, or relax in Begg’s Park while watching graceful boat traffic upon the water.

 With a strong history in agriculture, today this community has several CSAs (Community Supported Agriculture) that supply locally grown products to residents, visitors, and restaurants.

-The Whallonsburg Grange hosts a wide variety of programs and entertainment.
+The Whallonsburg Grange hosts a wide variety of programs and entertainment, including the newly refurbished Whitcomb's Garage which features artisan shops and much more.
 Routine features are presented by the Champlain Valley Film Society.
 Performances by the Essex Theatre Company and diverse concerts can be enjoyed throughout the season.

 Cruise the Coast

 Want to learn more about the Lake Champlain Region?
 Search our list of events and plan for your vacation dates.
 Cruise the website for great resources on all of the outdoor activities, indoor attractions, and year-round fun we have just waiting for you to discover.
 We'll even help you find a place to fill your belly and rest your weary head!